 - Hastings Park Farmers Market – on Sundays from 10 am to 2 pm at Hastings Skatepark by the PNE (at Renfrew Street and Pandora Street) from early November until the end of April or first weekend in May.
 Parking is free at the PNE, even if the sign says there’s a price – just say you’re going to the market.

-- New Westminster Winter Farmers Market – in New Westminster between 11 am and 3 pm from early November until late April on the first and third Saturdays of the month in the 600 block of Belmont Street.
+- New West Winter Farmers Market – in New Westminster between 11 am and 3 pm from early November until late April on the first and third Saturdays of the month in the 600 block of Belmont Street.

 - Cloverdale Flea Market – on Sundays at the Cloverdale Fairgrounds.
 It’s not a farmers’ market, but it often has a good number of vendors selling fresh produce, plants and flowers.
 And it’s not a winter market, specifically, as it runs year-round.
 It operates in winter though, and it’s enormous and very popular.